 On-site Volunteer & Deep Sky Specialist

 Hailing from Niles, Michigan, Matt owns and runs a mechanical contracting business and is a grandfather of six.
 Non-astronomical interests include sunset and landscape photography.
 His favourite telescope is a very portable 22" ƒ/4 Ultra-Compact Obsession.
 Matt is a member of the Michiana Astronomical Society and Tucson Amateur Astronomy Association.
-Matt will be volunteering with OzSky starting in March 2022.
+Matt has been actively volunteering with OzSky since March 2022.

 Primary Astronomical Interests: Deep Sky Visual Astronomy and also enjoys challenge lists like the Herschel 2500 list (only 400 remaining), Herschel I, Herschel II and Herschel III lists.